A Leader In Diagnostic Radiology Throughout SW Missouri

 Most examinations will take 35-45 minutes.
 During this time, you will lie flat on a padded table.
 Some patients even fall asleep during the exam!
 While you are having your test, you may listen to our selection of CD’s or you may bring your own.

 During your exam, the technologist can see and hear you at all times.
 The technologist is always available if assistance is needed.
 You will hear thumping and clicking noises while the images are being obtained.
 During this time, it is important not to move, as this would blur the pictures.
 For some exams your doctor may order an injection.
 This is called a “contrast agent”.
-It is very safe and unrelated to the iodine-based contrast used for CAT scans and kidney x-rays.
+It is very safe and unrelated to the iodine-based contrast used for CAT Scans / CT Scans and kidney x-rays.

 Is There any Preparation Needed?